jabirali/fish-virtuoso/README.md

 Restart `fish`, and everything should work by itself.
 If it doesn't, feel free to open an issue on Github!

+The plugin works particularly well with the [Neovim Remote][1], both for people who use `nvim` inside `tmux`, and for people who use the built-in `nvim` terminal.
+The easiest way to install this software is to use the Python package manager `pip`:

+    pip3 install neovim-remote

 [2]: https://github.com/jorgebucaran/fisher